liquinlab/elm-smile/docs/concepts.md

 such as the `InstructionsQuiz` View which can be used to quickly build comprehension check quizes.

-That's it!
-You can now run the experiment and see your new View appear after the windowsizer View.
-Let's see how to test it out.
+With this change there is a new sequence to the experiment

+... -> demographic survey -> windowsizer -> myview -> instructions -> ...

+If we had pasted the `myview` View before the `windowsizer` View, the sequence would have been:

+... -> myview -> demographic survey -> windowsizer -> instructions -> ...

+Smile's timeline API also allow randomized flows for showing different sequences depending on what condition a participant is assigned to.

+**Now that we have defined a simple View and placed it in the design/timeline, we are ready to test it out.**

 ## Developing and debugging your experiment

 A final key concept of Smile is the advanced tools which help you develop and debug your experiment.
+We think of it as enabling "brain surgery" on your experiment.
+You can use these tools to bounce around, inspect various elements of your interface, and check the format of your data.
 You can read more about [development](/developing) in the remainder of the documentation.
 However, most simply you type

 ```sh
 npm run dev